icefrankielam/ipoc/README.md

 - Paycheck loan payback goes directly to reserve pool smart contract

 ### Investors (in ETH ONLY)
-- Fund loan orders submitted to relay (via Dharma) (NOT implemented)
+- Fund loan orders submitted to relay (via Dharma) (Dharma portion NOT implemented)

 ### Pool Investment
 - Pool money can be invested to earn interest?
 (NOT implemented)